openedx/edx-platform/CONTRIBUTING.rst

 ########################
-Contributing to Open edX
+Contributing to the Open edX Platform
 ########################

-Contributions to Open edX are very welcome, and strongly encouraged!
+Contributions to the Open edX Platform are very welcome, and strongly encouraged!
 We've put together `some documentation that describes our contribution process`_, but here's a step-by-step guide that should help you get started.